amymac-1/Explorer-Trail-2020/docs/working-with-git.md

 ## Feature branches vs Bug fix branches & branch naming

 Work on the project is broken up into two different types: features and bugs.
 A feature is defined by adding a new feature, as in adding new code, and a bug is fixing something in existing code.
-To differentiate between the two different types of work, we will had a prefix to our branches.
+To differentiate between the two different types of work, we will add a prefix to our branches.
 All feature branches will start with `f/` and all bug fix branches will start with `b/`.

 All branches need to be named with a short summary of the work.
 For example, if adding a feature to add a nickname, the branch could be called `f/add-nickname`, or if fixing a bug on a form field validation the branch could be called `b/form-field-validation`.
 This branch naming allows everyone to see if the code is to fix or add and what the code does.

 ## Creating a new branch

-When picking up a card from the Trello board, all work relating to that card must be on it's own seperate branch.
-If you work on three cards in one sitting, then your work must be on three seperate branches with three seperate pull requests.
+When picking up a card from the Trello board, all work relating to that card must be on it's own separate branch.
+If you work on three cards in one sitting, then your work must be on three separate branches with three separate pull requests.
 This allows us to keep the repo and branches organised and make sure that the work is going into the repo in the correct order.

 To create a new branch, make sure you have navigated to the `develop` branch and have done a pull to update the branch.